About Taylor Wessing LLP

 Who should apply

-We have been recognised by LawCareers.Net for being the 'Best Trainer' among large City firms.
-Our award winning training combines our in-house Professional Skills Course with six-month seats in four different practice groups, including one contentious seat and one in our corporate or finance areas.
+We have been recognised by LawCareers.Net for being the 'Best Trainer' among large City firms and crowned as one of Legal Cheek's Firms of the Year.
+Our award winning training allows our trainees to experience six-month seats in four different practice groups, including one contentious seat and one in our corporate or finance areas.
 Our programme is recognised for the extent of partner contact available to trainees.
 You'll work closely with associates on high-quality work from the outset with client contact and secondment opportunities in their offices offered.
 Most importantly, regular support and feedback every step of the way ensures that your career goes in the direction you want it to.

 First year opportunities

-Join us on our first year 'Trailblazing' insight day in April 2021.
-It will give you the chance to learn more about us, attend skills sessions to help you with your vacation scheme applications and take part in a commercial business game.
-To be eligible to attend you must be a first year law student or penultimate non-law student.
-The closing date for applications is 11 January 2021.
+Join us on our first year 'Trailblazing' insight day in April 2022.
+It will give you the chance to learn about us, our top tips during a skills session which will help you with your vacation scheme applications and take part in a commercial business game.
+To be eligible to attend you must be a first year law student or penultimate year non-law student.

 For details of how to apply and deadlines please visit our website.